-When you import a MIDI file,Musician applies the transcription options that you have most recently specified in the Transcription Options dialog.
+When you open a MIDI file,Musician applies the transcription options that you have most recently specified in the Transcription Options dialog.
 If you are not satisfied with the results of the transcription, you might be able to improve the results by choosing different transcription options.
 You can select specific staves to which the new transcription options are applied.

-Therefore, it is a good idea to review the transcription of a song or staff immediately after you have imported the MIDI file.
+Therefore, it is a good idea to review the transcription of a song or staff immediately after you have opened the MIDI file.
 If you want to re-transcribe the song or staff, do that before you start editing it.

 To re-transcribe specified staves in a song: